-- Our bikes are the integration of a high-performance bicycle, high-efficiency geared DC motor & state-of-the-art Lithium Ion batteries.
+- Our bikes are the integration of a high-performance bicycle, high efficiency geared DC motor & state-of-the-art lithium-Ion batteries.

 - For people recovering from or living with physical limitations there is an optional control system that allows the rider to program the e-bike to provide feedback on his/her own power & energy expenditure & log the results, as well as allow him to set thresholds & limits for the motor, specific to his own needs:

-- g., a rider with knee problems can set a limit on torque, whereas
+-For example, a rider with knee problems can set a limit on torque, whereas

-- a heart rehabilitation patient can set a threshold based on cardiac output (human energy), above which the motor assists.
+-Or a heart rehabilitation patient can set a threshold based on cardiac output (human energy), above which the motor assists.

 (4) Reflections on what motivates discovery & innovation

 - I have had a passion for designing and improving equipment all my life.
-Why?